 Darron Aronofsky’s Black Swan Film REVIEW

-Thomas Leroy (Vincent Cassel), the director of the production appears to be a sexual deviant.
+Thomas Leroy (Vincent Cassel), the director of the production is a sexual deviant.
 He presents himself to Nina and makes it evident she must compete and open up to the role of the black swan if she wished to succeed.
-After a passionate confrontation with Nina, he makes attempts to tarnish her virginal stature and on failure tells her to explore herself.
+After a passionate confrontation with Nina, he attempts to tarnish her virtue.
+On failure to do so, he tells her to explore herself.
 This is the awakening for Nina and she begins to find a darker side to her personality.

 We see Nina in her home environment and begin to understand why she is in such a frail state.
 She is mollycoddled by an overbearing mother.
 This over protective nature has left Nina in a state of flux.
 She is expected of highly by her mother, a failed ballerina due to her pregnancy of Nina.
 As Nina begins to find herself we soon see numerous domestic tensions of what appears to be the behaviours of something expected from a young teenager.

 On the succession of achieving the role, Nina is presented to her new glitzy world.
 This is much to the distress of her predecessor Beth (Winona Ryder), who in turn strikes fears into the vulnerable Nina and is a living example of how both girls are just tools of the trade.

 As Nina progresses it becomes apparent that she is a wavering psychotic state.
 She presents numerous delusions and hallucinates episodes.
 Her paranoia progresses at the bold Lily.
 The retorts of Thomas play in her mind, she begins to change and let go of her perfectionist attitude.

 As the plot progresses, Lily visits Nina at home, much to the dismay of Nina’s mother.
 The duo enjoy a drug fuelled and intimate night together.
 On returning, Nina argues with her mother and the girls lock themselves in Nina’s room.